centrahq/api-documentation/pages/01.overview/03.products/docs.md

 Most information is stored on the Product level, where you find the Folder, Collection and all basic information such as Country of Origin, HS Code and Material Composition.

 The Variant level focuses on media (images) and a few attributes, notably color.
 Campaigns can be set on the Variant level.
-Besides actual size, the Size level stores GTINs (UPC or EAN codes) and weight.
+Besides actual size, the Size level stores GTINs (UPC or EAN codes).
 Stock inventory is stored on the Size level, as the size represents the physical item that exists in a warehouse.

 All products have at least one Variant and all Variants have at least one Size, even if it is a one-size product.